Important Trading Option Terms

 The strike price or exercise price is the price at which you take control of the underlying stock should you choose to exercise the option.
 Regardless of what price the underlying security is trading at, the strike price/exercise price is known when you buy the option contract, is fixed and doesn't change for that specific option.

 Option contracts specify the expiration date as part of the contract specifications.
 For European style options, the expiration date is the only date that an in the money (in profit) options contract can be exercised.
 This is because European style options can't be exercised, nor can the position be closed, before the expiration date.

 For U.S. style options, the expiration date is the last date that an in the money options contract can be exercised.
 This is because U.S. style options can be exercised, or bought or sold, on any day up to the expiration date.
 Options contracts that are out of the money (not in profit) on the expiration date are not exercised and expire worthless.

 Options traders who have bought options contracts want their options to be in the money.
 Traders who have sold/wrote options contracts want the buyer's options to be out of the money and expire worthless on the expiration date.
-When a buyer's option expires worthless, that means the seller gets to keep the premium as a profit for writing the option.
+When a buyer's option expires worthless, that means the seller gets to keep the premium as a profit for writing or selling the option.

 There isn't any specific methodology that can point to the best options to buy or sell for each investor.
 Everyone has his or her own objectives for maximizing profit, hedging risk and choosing which securities make sense for investing purposes.

 However, if you're searching for ideas on where to start looking, consider trading options on the most popular stocks since they'll have a lot of volume and a lot of options trading activity.
 For example, Bank of America Corp (BAC), Facebook (FB) and Micron Technology (MU) are three active stocks with over 100,000 options being traded on them every day.